jorzel/hashnode/cmb4zodbr000709lec60841nz.md

 The third application is canary-style traffic splitting.
 Here, we use consistent hashing to deterministically assign a hash of each `user_id` to a percentage-based threshold.
 For example, if we want to enable a feature for 40% of users, only those whose hash falls below the 40% mark will be enrolled.
 This ensures a stable, user-specific rollout, rather than random per-request percentage splits, so each user consistently sees the same experience.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1748257416713/f2c0fe8d-3f53-4f98-b4ed-6a8085121fe0.png align="center")

+Consistent hashing is used in real-world systems like Amazon DynamoDB, Apache Cassandra, and distributed caches like Memcached or Redis Cluster to ensure resilience and balance at scale.

 ## Conclusion